Digital Nomad Exchange

 By Joshua Wood, LPC

-Thinking about moving to Tauranga?
+Thinking about to Tauranga?
 Below we highlight some of the pros and cons of living in Tauranga.

 Cons of Living in Tauranga, New Zealand as a Digital Nomad